 If you had a healthy window of tolerance before Coronavirus, it’s normal to feel tears well up much easier right now or just want to check out.
 Feeling like you are more irritable OR more dissociatively binge-watching TV to soothe emotions is typical during periods of sustained stress.
 If your window of tolerance was already a little smaller, you may be noticing even less flexibility.
 Rather than forcing yourself to engage when you can’t, give yourself permission to ask for what you need in order to stay present (like breaks, or tabling a conversation until after a meal/walk/etc).
 Often, just permitting ourselves to move between “ok” and “not ok” without judgment can help make just a little more space to be ok.

 Expanding our Window of Tolerance

-The good news is that windows of tolerance aren’t set for life, just as they can shrink during times of stress, trauma, or crisis, they can expend in capacity and flexibility in response to the changes that happen in our brain through good therapy, stable attachments in relationships, mindfulness, yoga, time spent outdoors and more.
-If you want to learn more, books by Dr. Dan Siegel are great.
+The good news is that windows of tolerance aren’t set for life, just as they can shrink during times of stress, trauma, or crisis, they can expand in capacity and flexibility in response to the changes that happen in our brain through good therapy, stable attachments in relationships, mindfulness, yoga, time spent outdoors and more.
+If you want to learn more, books by Dr Dan Siegel are great.
 He pioneered this concept and his resources are very approachable because many are written to an every day (rather than academic) audience.

 Download the original Window of Tolerance digital teaching resource below: